filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 This flag should only be enabled if the KDrive X server is necessary.

+### libglvnd
+Pull in necessary dependencies and ensure their flags are properly configured for X11 to support `libglvnd` and allow rendering using multiple GPUs from different vendors across separate X screens.

+This flag can be safely disabled and should only be enabled on a system with multiple GPUs from different vendors, such as laptop hybrid graphics.

 ### libressl
 Use the LibreSSL library instead of the OpenSSL library.